katelyn2009/Funkin/README.md

 To learn how to install the necessary dependencies and compile the game from source, please check out our [building the game](/docs/COMPILING.md) guide.

-# Contributing

-Please check out our [Contributor's guide](./CONTRIBUTORS.md) on how you can actively participate in the development of Friday Night Funkin'.

 # Credits and Special Thanks

 Full credits can be found in-game, or wherever the credits.json file is.